New York Governor closes city playgrounds to combat virus

-New York Governor Andrew Cuomo said on Wednesday he would close down the playgrounds in New York City in an effort to bolster social distancing and limit the number of coronavirus-related deaths, which are approaching 2,000 in the state.
+New York Governor Andrew Cuomo ordered the closure of all playgrounds in New York City on Wednesday in an effort to bolster social distancing and limit the number of coronavirus-related deaths, which are approaching 2,000 in the state.
+Cuomo said that New York, which had already shut playgrounds outside of the city, needed to clamp down further because young people continue to gather even as the virus takes a devastating toll on the city, the epicenter of the nation's outbreak.

-The move expands on an announcement a day earlier by Mayor Bill de Blasio that he would close 10 of the city's playgrounds where there had been people crowding in close proximity, threatening to further spread the virus that has hit the nation's most populous city particularly hard.
-"Young people must get this message, and they still have not gotten the message, you still see too many situations with too much density by young people," Cuomo said.
-"So we're going to take more dramatic action.
-We're going to close down the New York City playgrounds."
+"You still see too many situations with too much density by young people," Cuomo told a daily briefing.
+"Who else has to die for you to understand that you have a responsibility in this."
+Cuomo called on the city's police force to "get more aggressive" in enforcing social distancing efforts but added that open spaces in parks would remain available for people to "walk around, get some sun."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)